A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Definitions and preliminaries

 In addition to the metric structure, we endow the Heisenberg group with a bi-invariant Haar measure $m$ which is given by the Lebesgue measure on $\mathbb{R}^3$.
-We recall that this measure $m$ is Ahlfors $4$-regular and satisfies the annular decay property.
+We recall that this measure $m$ is Ahlfors $4$-regular.
 It agrees, up to a positive and finite multiplicative factor, with the $4$-dimensional Hausdorff measure with respect to a left-invariant homogeneous distance on $\mathbb{H}^1$.
 Unless otherwise stated, ``measurable'' and ``integrable'' will in the following always mean ``$m$ measurable'' and ``$m$ integrable''.
 We denote $m(A)=:|A|$ for $A\subseteq \mathbb{H}^1$, and we write $\int f \;\mathrm{d}m= \int f(x) \;\mathrm{d}x$.
-Equipped with $m$ and any homogeneous left-invariant distance, the Heisenberg group becomes a $4$-Loewner space.
+Equipped with $m$ and any homogeneous left-invariant distance, the Heisenberg group becomes a $4$-Loewner space, see for instance~\cite[\S 9.25]{heinonen2012lectures}.

-\textbf{Convention.} Whenever we discuss quantitative dependencies of parameters on certain constants, we will omit information that such constants may also depend on the data of the metric measure space $(\mathbb{H}^1,d_{\mathbb{H}^1},m)$ or $(\mathbb{H}^1,d_s,m)$.
-For instance, if we say that ``a constant $C$ depends only on the distortion $K$ of the mapping'', the constant $C$ may depend also on the Loewner function, the quasiconvexity constant, etc.\\ As remarked in the introduction, Theorem \ref{t:KoebeHeis} for $d_{\mathbb{H}^1}$ is equivalent to the analogous statement with respect to $d_s$.
+\begin{quote}\textbf{Convention.} Whenever we discuss quantitative dependencies of parameters on certain constants, we will omit information that such constants may also depend on the data of the metric measure space $(\mathbb{H}^1,d_{\mathbb{H}^1},m)$ or $(\mathbb{H}^1,d_s,m)$.
+For instance, if we say that ``a constant $C$ depends only on the distortion $K$ of the mapping'', the constant $C$ may depend also on the Loewner function, the quasiconvexity and doubling constants, etc associated to $d\in \{d_s,d_{\Hei}\}$.\\ As remarked in the introduction, Theorem \ref{t:KoebeHeis} for $d_{\mathbb{H}^1}$ is equivalent to the analogous statement with respect to $d_s$.
 The same holds true for the applications (Proposition \ref{t:diam}, Theorem \ref{t:comparable}, Proposition \ref{p:a_f_conf_density}).
-For auxiliary results needed in these proofs, we will always specify whether they hold with respect to $d_s$, $d_{\mathbb{H}^1}$, or both.
+For auxiliary results needed in these proofs, we will always specify whether they hold with respect to $d_s$, $d_{\mathbb{H}^1}$, or both.\end{quote}